-Placement learning: The Course includes a placement element.
-Students will normally spend three weeks on placement with a professional production company or organisation.
-The placement is arranged by negotiation between the student, the Course Tutor and the placement organisation with due regard to the student's profile and other Course commitments.
+Placement learning: The Course includes a compulsory practice placement element.
+Students will normally spend a minimum of five weeks on placement with a professional production company or organisation.
+The placement is arranged by negotiation between the student, the Course tutor and the placement organisation with due regard to the student's profile, and other Course commitments.